A little life by Hanya Yanagihara

 In this book, we follow Jude and his friends from their school years into adulthood.
 However, this is not your typical coming-of-age novel.
 The older they get, the more they realize that Jude, the heart of their friend group, has been hiding a horrific past.
 With everything Jude has had to endure, the world around him grows darker, and the rope he clings to becomes thinner and thinner.
-As their friendships deepen, the challenges each of them faces grow heavier and heavier, and it’s only a matter of time before they all crack under the weight of it.
+As their friendships deepen, the challenges each of them faces grow heavier and heavier.
+It’s only a matter of time before they all crack under the weight of it.

 “And so I try to be kind to everything I see, and in everything I see, I see him”